Under the Same Sun

-The gallery’s live art and film programme has included presentations by Tony Conrad, Nathaniel Mellors, Shana Moulton, Kelly Nipper, OMSK, Gail Pickering, Lucy Raven, Marina Rosenfeld and Gisele Vienne, and occasional large scale off-site projects have included those by On Kawara in Trafalgar Square in 2004, and Chris Burden at Chelsea College of Art Parade Ground in 2006 and multiple presentations of Gillian Wearing's Dancing in Peckham across local venues in 2012.
+The gallery’s live art, talks and film programme has featured presentations by Charles Atlas, Tony Conrad, Nathaniel Mellors, Shana Moulton, Kelly Nipper, OMSK, Gail Pickering, Lucy Raven, Marina Rosenfeld and Gisele Vienne, and occasional large scale off-site projects have included those by On Kawara in Trafalgar Square in 2004, and Chris Burden at Chelsea College of Art Parade Ground in 2006 and multiple presentations of Gillian Wearing's Dancing in Peckham across local venues in 2012.

 All exhibitions are free, as well as many of the SLG’s events.
 The gallery is also open until 9pm on Wednesday evenings and the last Friday of the month.

 The South London Fine Art Gallery opened on 4 May 1891 and was founded as a "gallery for the people of south London open to the public free, and on Sundays".
 It showed a changing programme of fine and applied arts exhibitions and began to collect works of art including many relating to the local area.

 The gallery is constructed of Portland stone and hand-made pressed bricks, much favoured by the Arts and Crafts tradition of the time.
 The original marquetry floor (not on public display) was designed by Walter Crane and bears the inscription “The source of art is in the life of a people”.